How much of the retail price do the weavers receive?

 - Website, social media and marketing costs

-The principle of Among Equals, Caroline Sherman takes no wage or salary from the business however the business does employ four other people on a part-time basis who receive a wage in exchange for their time and efforts to support the AE mission.
+The principle of Among Equals, Caroline Sherman takes no wage or salary from the business however the business does employ one full time employee and two other people on a part-time basis who receive a wage in exchange for their time and efforts to support the AE mission.

 How does Among Equals empower women?

 Among Equals empowers women by working with them to create a sustainable income, that is both regular and consistent.
 Women weavers are empowered as key decision makers to choose their own working hours, place of work and set the price of their bilum.
 We also go direct to the weavers’ homes to purchase bilum which enables them to spend more time with their family and community rather than selling at the market.
 The women and their families choose how they spend the income made from their bilum sales, unlike charities who guide how communities spend donated money.